hutomadotAI/Hutoma-Conversational-AI-Platform/README.md

-\ro to the platform here: https://www.youtube.com/watch?v=SJB8PMWG71M
+# Open Source Conversational AI Platform

-To support launching a simple, local version of the Hutoma system check the following instructions.
+Hu:toma AI is an open source platform designed to help you create compelling conversational interfaces with little effort and above industry accuracy.
+The platform includes a web console where to design complex interactions, an API Server, Logging and Analytics functionalities, NLP and Machine Learning algorithms and everything you might need to build a scalable Chatbot factory.
 For comments, issues, suggestions please visit our community https://community.hutoma.ai.

 # Requirements